inko-lang/inko/docs/source/setup/installation.md

 If the llvm16 package is no longer available in the official repository, you'll need to install it from the [AUR](https://aur.archlinux.org/).
-Compiling LLVM from source can take a long time, so we recommend using [Chaotic-AUR](https://aur.chaotic.cx/) to speed up the build process.
+Compiling LLVM from source can take a long time.

 ### Alpine